Cyber-Financial/XRPL-Paper-Wallet/README.md

   10. The Transfer XRP button will turn color orange and button will be disabled until a Result is received
   11. An alert will pop up telling you if the transfer was successfully submitted
   12. Transfer XRP button will turn green if success and red if failed

+## XRP Transfer Tool Testnet - Testing Tool
+  1. You don't need to use this, it was simple to ensure transfer-xrp.html would work correctly
+  2. There is some commented code such as await api.fundWallet(wallet); which you can use to fund your wallet on the testnet